 Obligation for major banks to provide certain cash services

-In January 2021, a new act came into force that requires certain major banks to provide withdrawal services for private persons and to re-ceive deposits (daily takings) from organisations and companies.
+Since January 2021, some large banks have been required to provide withdrawal services for private individuals and to receive deposits (daily takings) from organisations and companies.

 The Swedish Post and Telecom Agency supervises the banks' compliance with their obligations.
-If a Swedish institution fails to fulfil its obligations, Finansinspektionen (the Swedish Financial Supervisory Authority) may take action against the institution by deciding on an injunction and an administrative fine.
+If a Swedish institute fails to fulfil its obligations, Finansinspektionen (the Swedish Financial Supervisory Authority) may intervene against the institute by deciding on an injunction and a penalty fee.

 Was this information helpful?
 After your answear a textbox appears